dslc/raspberry-pi-openal-tests/README.md

 If using the apt repositories for Raspbian GNU/Linux, you may have problems with version 1:1.17.2-4 of `libopenal-dev`.
 Attempting playback with this version yielded an "Illegal instruction" error.
 If this is the case, you may need to compile OpenAL from scratch.

 First of all install [CMake](https://cmake.org/ "CMake website").

     sudo apt-get install cmake
 or

     su
     apt-get install cmake

+Remove the default OpenAL library and header files that are installed.

+    apt-get remove libopenal*

 Then download a recent version of OpenAL soft from either the [website](http://kcat.strangesoft.net/openal.html#download) or [Github repository](https://github.com/kcat/openal-soft).
 If using the tarball from the website, for example, the following should work.